 Debug in preview

 Running a preview provides some useful debugging information and tools to help you understand how the scene is rendered.

-The preview mode provides indicators that show parcel boundaries and the orientation of the scene.
+If the scene can’t be compiled, you’ll just see the empty ground, with nothing rendered on it.
 If this occurs, there are several places where you can look for error messages to help you understand what went wrong:

 - Check your code editor to make sure that it didn’t mark any syntax or logic errors.